 The basis of every type of personal injury claim is the proof of negligence.
-However, before a person can negotiate a claim, the individual must first prove the four elements that combine to prove negligence.
+However, before a person can negotiate a claim, the individual must first prove the four elements of negligence.

 1. A Duty of Care

 A plaintiff is required to prove there was a duty owed to her or him by the defendant.
 Every individual has a duty to behave in a reasonable manner towards another.
 For this reason, a personal injury claim must begin with identifying such a duty.

 Example: Each driver owes her or his passenger the duty to drive his or her vehicle safely.